SahilRamdoss/ChessAI/README.md

 - **nlohmann-json** - for working with the JSON format returned by Lichess REST API.
                       Include the json file only in your current directory.
 - **A C++ Compiler** (e.g. g++, clang++)
+- **Cmake** - used to build, compile and run the program.
+Also responsible for downloading all dependencies.

 Make sure SDL3 is properly installed and linked before building.
 We also make use of CMake to simplify the compiling process.